DevEclipse2/LiteEngine/README.md

 the ability to look bad WITHOUT DLSS 5

-currently working on : gui and file loading ( will finish once i get back from vietnam )
+currently working on : gui and file loading ( will finish once i get back from vietnam ) still working on : gui and file loading (this shit is taking longer than i expected)

 stuff to do next :
 1. extinguish the fire consuming my pc